Dario De Toffoli

-Dario De Toffoli is an Italian board game designer, gamebook author, and games player who founded the games company Studiogiochi and established many games events.
+Dario De Toffoli (4 August 1953) is an Italian board game designer, gamebook author, and games player who founded the games company Studiogiochi and established many games events.
 Born in 1953 Venice, after an early career as a chemist he entered the world of games.
-Winner of over 60 medals at the Mind Sports Olympiad.
-He won the 2002 and 2012 Pentamind Competition for the best games all-rounder in the world.
+Winner of over 60 medals at the Mind Sports Olympiad, He won the 2002 and 2012 Pentamind Competition for the best games all-rounder in the world.
 In 2006, he won a special award for his contribution to games which includes contribution to all aspects of games.

 Contribution to games

 The Personalità Ludica dell'Anno (PLDA) award the prize to the games personality of the year.
 In 2006, instead of the normal competition the PLDA made a lifetime achievement award to Dario De Toffoli for his "career" in games.

-In the 90's Dario, with the help of his company, staged the first 5 Italian Festivals of games, the largest in Italy.
-Other significant events established by Dario include the Mind Sports player competition Giocatore dell'Anno and the Venice International Backgammon Tournament.
+In the 1990s De Toffoli and his company staged the first five Italian Festivals of games, the largest in Italy.
+Other significant events established by De Toffoli include the Mind Sports player competition Giocatore dell'Anno and the Venice International Backgammon Tournament.

-Another event that Dario established is one of the few board game design competitions: the Premio Archimede (the Archemedes prize), dedicated to Alex Randolph, an international competition where along with the prize the winner has their game displayed in the Swiss museum of games.
+De Toffoli also established one of the few board game design competitions: the Premio Archimede (the Archimedes Prize), dedicated to Alex Randolph, an international competition where along with the prize the winner has their game displayed in the Swiss museum of games.

+As a player

 Scrabble in Italian

-Dario was one of the top players in scrabble in Italian.
-The world championship in Italian scrabble was not founded until 2008 before that there were Majors.
-Dario had multiple top 3 finishes in these competitions and won the Masters in 1997.
+De Toffoli was one of the top players in Scrabble in Italian.
+The world championship in Italian Scrabble was not founded until 2008 before that there were Majors.
+De Toffoli had multiple top three finishes in these competitions and won the Masters in 1997.